Your everyday world from a physicist's perspective

 Throwing things: stability of rotation

 In the above figure I threw one of my textbooks on classical mechanics up in the air three times, each time giving it an initial spin about a different axis of symmetry.
 I had to put on some tape to make sure the book did not open up in mid air.
-If you happen to have some solid book shaped object at hand, then you might want to try it yourself (you don't just believe everything they tell you, do you?).
+If you happen to have some solid, book shaped (rectangular) object at hand, then you can try it for yourself.

 The first and second picture show a stable rotation, while in the third throw the book tumbled like a drunken acrobat.
 The question is: why?

 Even though the question is quite clear, it is not possible to give the answer at first sight (at least not for me).
-We shall need some sophisticated line of reasoning, based on the 'laws of tumbling bodies' discovered by Newton and his contemporaries, to tackle this one.
+We shall need some sophisticated line of reasoning, based on the 'laws of tumbling bodies' discovered by Euler to tackle this one.